mapbox/mapbox-studio-classic/docs/0000-01-01-common-questions.md

 Mapbox Studio makes a hard split between two types of projects:

 - **Style projects** contain stylesheets, basic thin metadata (name, description, attribution, etc.), and a *reference* to a source.
-- **Source projects** contain configuration for converting a traditional geodata storage format (shapefile, geojson, etc.) into vector tiles.
+- **Source projects** contain configuration for converting a traditional geodata storage format (Shapefile, GeoJSON, etc.) into vector tiles.
 Once converted into vector tiles the source can be referenced by style projects for styling.

 <div class='clearfix space-bottom'>
     <div class='margin2 col8'>